Analysis of Sailing to Byzantium

 The speaker begins by expressing their determination to transcend the realm of nature.
 The phrase “out of nature” implies a state of existence that is beyond or outside the realm of the physical and natural world.

-The speaker desires to escape the constraints of mortality, ageing, and the transient nature of life that are inherent to the natural world.
+The speaker desires to escape the constraints of mortality and ageing that are inherent to the natural world.

 My bodily form from any natural thing,